phcompeau/biological_modeling_course/_pages/coronavirus/conclusion_part_2_draft.md

 Toy structure and the corresponding Kirchhoff matrix.
 {: style="font-size: medium;"}

 One of the most common analysis using GNM is on the coordinated movement between residues as the protein fluctuates.
 More specifically, we want to see how each residue will move relative to other residues, or the **cross-correlation** between the residues.
-The cross-correlation between some residue *i* and residue *j* can be mathmatically calculated using the Kirchhoff matrix from before:
+Recall that we are representing the fluctuations as vectors (see Gaussian Fluctuations).
+Therefore, for some residue *i* and residue *j*, we are trying to compute how much of the fluctation vector $$ \Delta R_i $$ points in the the same direction as the fluctuation vector $$ \Delta R_j $$.
+To do this, we need to compute the **inner product** of the vectors, denoted by the angle brackets: $$ \langle \rangle $$, which is a generalization of the dot product.
+In other words, computing the inner product between the fluctuation vectors is synonomous to computing the cross-correlation between the residues.
+As such, the cross-correlation between residue *i* and residue *j* is often represented as $$ \langle \Delta R_i \cdot \Delta R_j \rangle $$.
+It turns out that the inner product is correlated to the inverse of the Kirchhoff matrix, allowing us to simply invert the Kirchhoff matrix.
+The cross-correlation between some residue *i* and residue *j* can be mathmatically calculated as follows:

 $$ \langle \Delta R_i \cdot \Delta R_j \rangle = \frac{3 k_B T}{\gamma} \left[ \Gamma^{-1} \right]_{ij} $$

-where $$ k_B $$ is the Boltzmann constant and $$ \gamma $$ is the spring constant (stiffness of the spring).
-Similarly, we can also calculate the expectation values of the fluctuation for residues, or the **mean-square fluctuations**, using the Kirchhoff matrix:
+where $$ k_B $$ is the Boltzmann constant, $$ \gamma $$ is the spring constant (stiffness of the spring), and $$ \left[ \Gamma^{-1} \right]_{ij} $$ is element *ij* in the inverted Kirchhoff matrix.
+Similarly, we can also calculate the expectation values of the fluctuation for each residue, or the **mean-square fluctuations**, which is the inner product of the fluctuation vector with itself:

 $$  \langle \Delta R_i^2  \rangle = \frac{3 k_B T}{\gamma} \left[ \Gamma^{-1} \right]_{ii} $$

-From these equations, we can see that the Kirchhoff matrix fully defines both the cross-correlations between residue motions as well as the mean-square fluctions of the residues.
+From these equations, we can see that the inverse Kirchhoff matrix fully defines both the cross-correlations between residue motions as well as the mean-square fluctions of the residues.

 $$ \left[ \Gamma^{-1} \right]_{ij} \sim \langle \Delta R_i \cdot \Delta R_j \rangle $$

 $$ \left[ \Gamma^{-1} \right]_{ii} \sim \langle \Delta R_i^2  \rangle $$

-However, because the determinant of the Kirchhoff matrix is 0 in GNM, we cannot directly invert it to get $$ \Gamma^{-1} $$.
-Instead, we use eigen decomposition on the matrix.
+However, we run into problems here because cannot simply invert the Kirchhoff matrix.
+In linear algebra, a matrix is invertible if and only if its determinant is zero.
+Unfortunately for us, one of the special properties of the Kirchhoff matrix in GNM is that the determinant is zero, and we cannot directly invert the matrix to get $$ \Gamma^{-1} $$.
+Thankfully, there is a method to compute the values of the inverted matrix by performing eigen decomposition on the matrix.

 $$ \Gamma = U \Lambda U^T $$